Human Rights In Fashion

 Social Impact

-The fashion industry thrives off working environments where exploitation is rife.
-The competition to produce the cheapest clothing in the quickest time places manufacturers under pressure to cut costs and demand longer working hours and encourages outsourcing to unregulated factories.
-The greater the demand for fast fashion, the more the industry can sustain and profit off labour exploitation.
-Multinational fashion corporations chooses to keep this complex, poorly regulated structures in place because they profit off cheap and exploitative labour in supply countries.
+Business supply chains thrive in environments where exploitation is rife.
+The competition to produce and distribute in the quickest time places manufacturers under pressure to cut costs and demand longer working hours and encourages outsourcing to unregulated factories.
+The greater the demand for products, the more the industry can sustain and profit off labour exploitation.
+Multinational business corporations chooses to keep this complex, poorly regulated structures in place because they profit off cheap and exploitative labour in supply countries.
 We must uncover these abuses and hold the brands to account.
-Consciously identifying and exposing human rights violations will engineer change and provide a more regulated structure.
-Through our grassroots advocacy work in communities and visibility in the press, we emphasize human rights violations and provide practical solutions.
-We therefore, dedicated to highlighting and exposing child labour violations, modern slavery, unfair pay, indecent working conditions, discrimination and poor ethical practices.
+Consciously identifying and exposing human rights violations will engineer change and provide a more regulated structure in supply chain management.
+Through our grassroots advocacy work in communities and HRDD implementation service to businesses – we uphold UNGP guiding principles in business supply chains and provide practical solutions.

 Join the cause.